Skip to main content

 Policy flash capacity256 circuits

-Hot-swap policy updateYes (TCE re-certifies before activation)
+Hot-swap policy updateYes (CMF re-certifies before activation)

 Side-channel resistanceConstant-time monomer evaluation